Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models

 \subsection{Bootstrap Algorithm}

-While the testing procedure proposed in the preceding section enjoys appealing theoretical guarantees, its practical implementation is hampered by the computational challenges associated with computing both $h_{2\bfbeta}$ and $q_{\alpha, n}$, which requires the non-trivial calculation of the eigenpairs $(\rho_\bfi, \psi_\bfi)'$s.
+The testing procedure proposed in the previous section enjoys nice theoretical properties.
+However, computing both $h_{2\bfbeta}$ and $q_{\alpha, n}$ makes its implementation impractical, as it requires calculating the eigenpairs $(\rho_\bfi, \psi_\bfi)'$s.
 To address this limitation, we introduce a bootstrap algorithm that can automatically construct the rejection region and calculate the p-value.
 Before proceeding, let us define the bootstrap estimator of $f_0$ as follows